codingwithnsh/EchoesOfTheSignal/README.md

 # Echoes of the Signal — Extended Edition

 Welcome to the extended "Echoes of the Signal" sci-fi mystery thriller game.
 This README provides an overview and usage instructions so you can experience the narrative-driven exploration in a terminal-based or GUI-based format.
+This project took me around 3 months to make.
+Hope you enjoy it!

 ## Table of Contents
 1. [Overview](#overview)